r00t-64/gmail-account-generator/README.md

 # gmail-account-generator

-Leading the world to an open web authentication
+*Leading the world to an open authentication*

 Random Accounts for gmail --- A csv file is generated and you need to pass it to the gmail sign up